urbanjost/M_unicode/README.md

 supplements Unicode usage -- emphasizing adherence to the standard to promote portability.

-When the compiler does __not__ support CHARACTER(KIND="ISO_10646") it still may support UTF-8 source files and permit entering multi-byte Unicode characters in comments and (more importantly) in constant strings.
-This is now very common, as nearly all current operating systems and many applications support UTF-8 text files.
+When the compiler does __not__ support CHARACTER(KIND="ISO_10646") it still may support UTF-8 source files and permit entering multi-byte Unicode characters in comments and (more importantly) in constant strings and data.
+This support is now very common, as nearly all current operating systems and many applications support UTF-8 text files.

 But whether in input and output files, or as what-you-see-is-what-you-get character constants the compiler will see this text as byte streams,